jtmoon79/super-speedy-syslog-searcher/README.md

 s4 /var/log -a 20220101 -b @+1d
 ```

-Print the syslog lines on January 1, 2022, from 12:00:00 to 16:00:00
+Print the log messages on January 1, 2022, from 12:00:00 to 16:00:00

 ```lang-text
 s4 /var/log -a 20220101T120000 -b 20220101T160000
 ```

-Print only the syslog lines since yesterday at this time
+Print only the log messages since yesterday at this time

 ```lang-text
 s4 /var/log -a=-1d
 ```

-Print only the syslog lines that occurred two days ago
+Print only the log messages that occurred two days ago
 (with the help of GNU `date`)

 ```lang-text
 s4 /var/log -a $(date -d "2 days ago" '+%Y%m%d') -b @+1d
 ```

-Print only the syslog lines that occurred two days ago during the noon hour
+Print only the log messages that occurred two days ago during the noon hour
 (with the help of GNU `date`)

 ```lang-text
 s4 /var/log -a $(date -d "2 days ago 12" '+%Y%m%dT%H%M%S') -b @+1h
 ```

-Print only the syslog lines that occurred two days ago during the noon hour in
+Print only the log messages that occurred two days ago during the noon hour in
 Bengaluru, India (timezone offset +05:30) and prepended with equivalent UTC
 datetime (with the help of GNU `date`)